 - Runny noses were reduced by 28% for the first group, 59% for the second.

 - Use of antibiotics decreased by 68% for the first group, 84% for the second.
-This is indeed a major improvement in itself since antibiotics are greatly overused in children.
-Antibiotics also destroy your gut flora.

-Children consuming probiotics need less antibiotics and have fewer sick days from school.
+Conclusion: children consuming probiotics need less antibiotics and have fewer sick days from school.

 Consume fermented foods